Tanweer Ahmed

-Tanweer Ahmed (born January 1, 1969) is a Pakistani businessman, investor, entrepreneur, and philanthropist.
+Tanweer Ahmed (born January 21, 1969) is a Pakistani businessman, investor, entrepreneur, and philanthropist.
 Tanweer is the owner of the Prairie View Cricket Complex the current largest cricket complex in Houston, Texas.
 He is the founder of a brand of food chains and North Coast Couriers, the largest transportation company in California.
 He is also the owner of Houston Hurricanes cricket franchise.

 Career

 Tanweer was born in Sialkot, Pakistan, and moved to the US in 1988 where he started the restaurant business.
 Tanweer started the restaurant and transport business in the US.
 Tanweer is the CEO of PAK Foods.
-He is an early investor in the USA Cricket-sanctioned Major League Cricket tournament set to start play in 2023.
+He is an early investor in the USA Cricket–sanctioned Major League Cricket tournament set to start play in 2023.

+Tanweer is also the owner of National Consolidated Couriers Inc.